determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

      smaller_is_better: true

 The following snippet of Python code can be run after the specified experiment has generated a checkpoint.
-It returns an instance of :class:`~determined.experimental.client.Checkpoint` representing the checkpoint that has the best validation metric.
+It gets a list of sorted :class:`~determined.experimental.client.Checkpoint` instances associated with the experiment and selects the one with the best validation metric.

 .. code:: python

    from determined.experimental import client

-   checkpoint = client.get_experiment(id).top_checkpoint()
+   checkpoint = client.get_experiment(id).list_checkpoints()[0]

-Checkpoints can be sorted by any metric using the ``sort_by`` keyword argument, which defines which metric to use, and ``smaller_is_better``, which defines whether to sort the checkpoints in ascending or descending order with respect to the specified metric.
+Checkpoints can be sorted by any metric using the ``sort_by`` keyword argument, which defines which metric to use, and ``order_by``, which defines whether to sort the checkpoints in ascending or descending order with respect to the specified metric.

 .. code:: python

-   from determined.experimental import client
+   from determined.experimental import checkpoint, client

-   checkpoint = (
+   checkpoints = (
-       client.get_experiment(id).top_checkpoint(sort_by="accuracy", smaller_is_better=False)
+       client.get_experiment(id).list_checkpoints(
+           sort_by="accuracy",
+           order_by=checkpoint.CheckpointOrderBy.DESC
        )

-You may also query multiple checkpoints at the same time using the :meth:`~determined.experimental.client.Experiment.top_n_checkpoints` method.
-Only the single best checkpoint from each trial is considered; out of those, the checkpoints with the best validation metric values are returned in sorted order, with the best one first.
-For example, the following snippet returns the top five checkpoints from distinct trials of a specified experiment.
+   )

+You may also query checkpoints by preset checkpoint parameters, as defined by :class:`~determined.experimental.checkpoint.CheckpointSortBy`.
+The following code snippet fetches all checkpoints for the experiment sorted by the checkpoint's trial ID in descending order.

 .. code:: python

-   from determined.experimental import client
+   from determined.experimental import checkpoint, client

-   checkpoints = client.get_experiment(id).top_n_checkpoints(5)
+   checkpoints = client.get_experiment(id).list_checkpoints(

-This method also accepts ``sort_by`` and ``smaller_is_better`` arguments.
+       sort_by=checkpoint.CheckpointSortBy.TRIAL_ID,
+       order_by=checkpoint.CheckpointOrderBy.DESC
+   )

 :class:`~determined.experimental.client.Trial` is used for fine-grained control over checkpoint selection within a trial.
-It contains a :meth:`~determined.experimental.client.Trial.top_checkpoint` method, which mirrors :meth:`~determined.experimental.client.Experiment.top_checkpoint` for an experiment.
-It also contains :meth:`~determined.experimental.client.Trial.select_checkpoint`, which offers three ways to query checkpoints:
+It contains a :meth:`~determined.experimental.client.Trial.list_checkpoints` method, which mirrors :meth:`~determined.experimental.client.Experiment.list_checkpoints` for an experiment.

-#. ``best``: Returns the best checkpoint based on validation metrics as discussed above.
-When using
-   ``best``, ``smaller_is_better`` and ``sort_by`` are also accepted.
-#. ``latest``: Returns the most recent checkpoint for the trial.
-#. ``uuid``: Returns the checkpoint with the specified UUID.

-The following snippet showcases how to use the different modes for selecting checkpoints.
+The snippet below demonstrates various ways of selecting a checkpoint from a trial.

 .. code:: python

-   from determined.experimental import client
+   from determined.experimental import checkpoint, client

    trial = client.get_trial(id)

-   best_checkpoint = trial.top_checkpoint()
+   most_recent_checkpoint = trial.list_checkpoints(
+       sort_by=checkpoint.CheckpointSortBy.END_TIME,
+       order_by=checkpoint.CheckpointOrderBy.DESC,
+       limit=1
+   )[0]

+   # Sort checkpoints by "accuracy" metric, if your training code reports it.
-   most_accurate_checkpoint = trial.select_checkpoint(
+   most_accurate_checkpoint = trial.list_checkpoints(
-       best=True, sort_by="accuracy", smaller_is_better=False
+       sort_by="accuracy",
-   )

-   most_recent_checkpoint = trial.select_checkpoint(latest=True)
+       order_by=checkpoint.CheckpointOrderBy.DESC,
+       limit=1
+   )[0]

    specific_checkpoint = client.get_checkpoint(uuid="uuid-for-checkpoint")